JuliaGPU/GemmKernels.jl/README.md

 ## Citation

-For more details on the implementation and performance results, please see our accompanying [paper](https://arxiv.org/abs/2009.12263).
+For more details on the implementation and performance results, please see our accompanying paper (pre-print available on [arXiv](https://arxiv.org/abs/2009.12263)).
 The `CITATION.bib` file in the root of this repository contains a citation.